joshfrench/rakismet/README.md

 ========

 Akismet [http://akismet.com/] is a collaborative spam filtering service.
-Rakismet is easy Akismet integration with your Rails app.
+Rakismet is easy Akismet integration with your Rails app, including support for TypePad's AntiSpam service.

 Setup